Jawbone/JBChartView/README.md

 		// Update view
 	}

 The <b>touchPoint</b> is especially important as it allows you to add custom elements to your chart during  selection events.
-Refer to the demo project (<b>JBarChartViewController</b>) to see how a tooltip can be used to display monthly information during selection events.
+Refer to the demo project (<b>JBarChartViewController</b>) to see how a tooltip can be used to display additional information during selection events.

 A JBBarChartView visuaul overview can be found <a href="https://raw.github.com/Jawbone/JBChartView/master/Screenshots/JBBarChartView.png" target="_blank">here</a>.